Soeky/bpc-data-engineering/meeting-notes/seymens-part.md

 # ReAct (Reason + Act)

 **Definition:**
-- Combines logical reasoning + external actions (search, tools)
+- A framework that combines reasoning (thinking) with actions (search, code, API calls)
+- The model doesn’t just answer → it plans, retrieves information, and then answers

 **Process:**
-1. Reasoning → plan steps ("CARICOM → is it an organization?")
-2. Action → external lookup
+1. Reasoning: Think about what information is needed
+2. Action: Perform an external operation (query, API request, lookup)
-3. Combine → final relation extraction
+3. Answer: Combine thinking + retrieved results into a final output

 **Example:**
 - Input: "Haiti is a member of CARICOM."